Stand By for Action: Plot

 Admiral Thomas is put in charge of a convoy of ships from Honolulu to San Francisco, but one of the escort destroyers breaks down and USS Warren is assigned to replace it.
 While traveling at flank speed through a heavy Pacific squall to join the convoy, Johnson falls and suffers a concussion.
 Masterman violates orders and reduces speed to give Johnson a smoother ride for a while.
 Johnson improves but remains delirious, believing he is back aboard the destroyer during World War I. Before reaching the convoy, the Warren comes across a lifeboat from a ship that had to separate from it and was torpedoed.
 On it are two crewmen and a party being evacuated from a maternity hospital: two pregnant women and 20 babies.
-Masterman and the crew must deal with them, including two births.
+Masterman and the crew must deal with them, as well as two births.

 Another Japanese plane attacks and cripples Admiral Thomas's flagship, damaging its steering mechanism.
 The Warren shoots the plane down, but its battleship emerges from a thick fog bank and opens fire on the flagship.
 It is up to the Warren's crew to take immediate battle action.
 Roberts informs Masterman of his attack plan: to set up a heavy smoke screen, double-back behind it, then charge through the smoke and launch a spread of torpedoes into the battleship at close range.
 When the captain is injured, Masterman must assume command.
 The injured Johnson is able to escape from sickbay and appears at the destroyer's helm shortly after the bridge crew are injured.
 He immediately takes charge under Masterman during the battle.
 The Warren successfully fires six torpedoes into the Japanese battleship, detonating its ammunition magazines and completely destroying the capital ship.